linonetwo/minimal-schema/README.md

-# empty-schema
+# minimal-schema

+This package is fork of [empty-schema](https://github.com/slurmulon/empty-schema) package, which is fork of [json-schema-empty](https://github.com/romeovs/json-schema-empty)

+Difference is that it introduces `format` support for strings, which means that generated data is valid against its JSON Schema.

+Another difference is package now contains minimal typings.
+They are quite simple for now.
+But better then nothing.

-> :crystal_ball: Generate empty placeholder data from JSON Schemas
+> Generate empty placeholder data from JSON Schemas

 Generating random data is useful for testing (try out [JSON Schema Faker](https://www.npmjs.com/package/json-schema-faker) or [hazy](https://www.npmjs.com/package/hazy) if you have this need), but developers often require empty placeholder data to work with, particularly when developing web forms.

-The empty data that `empty-schema` generates conforms to the following:
+Data that `minimal-schema` generates conforms to the following:
   - Data is generated deterministically.
 If the schema is the same, the data will be the same.
 Exception is `string` type with date and time related `format` keyword: in this case `new Date().toISOString()` data is used.
   - Data is as simple as possible.
   - Data conforms to the *form* specified in the schema.
 It will, however, sometimes fail to be valid according to the schema.
 The reason for this is simple: you cannot generate all values automatically (see the [rules](#rules) section for more info on this).